lgow/endofherobrine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an unintended behaviour!
-title: [Mod version here] Title here
+title: "[type the mod version here] bug title here"
 labels: bug
 assignees: ''

 ---

-**Mod-Version:**
-Mod version here

 **Describe the bug**
-Bug description here
+Describe here what is the bug

-**Steps To Reproduce**
+**To Reproduce**
-If you know how, describe how to reproduce the bug in the topics below:
+If you know, describe here how to reproduce the bug.
-1.
+1. Go to '...'
-2.
+2. Click on '....'
-3.
+3. Scroll down to '....'
 ...
+X. See bug.

-**Expected behavior:**
+**Expected behavior**
-What's supposed to happen here
+Describe here what's supposed to happen.

-**Log:**
-To find the log: press the windows key, type %appdata%, go to .../.minecraft/logs/, and select the log from when the bug ocurred.

-**Visual proof:**
+**Screenshots**
-If applicable, add a image or video to clarify what's the issue.
+If applicable, add screenshots here to help explain your problem.

-**Additional context:**
+**Additional context**
-Add any other context about the problem here.
+Add here any other context about the bug.